publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schI/pt2/m__us_usc_t19_s2133.md

     (d) __Basic authority for trade agreements as authority for granting new concessions as compensation__

-        Notwithstanding the provisions of subsection (a) of this section, the authority delegated under [section 2902 of this title][/us/usc/t19/s2902] shall be used for the purpose of granting new concessions as compensation within the meaning of this section until such authority terminates.
+        Notwithstanding the provisions of subsection (a), the authority delegated under [section 2902 of this title][/us/usc/t19/s2902] shall be used for the purpose of granting new concessions as compensation within the meaning of this section until such authority terminates.

     (e) __International obligations determination prerequisite to application of authority__

-        The provisions of this section shall apply by reason of action taken under subchapter III of this chapter only if the President determines that action authorized under this section is necessary or appropriate to meet the international obligations of the United States.
+        The provisions of this section shall apply by reason of action taken under subchapter III only if the President determines that action authorized under this section is necessary or appropriate to meet the international obligations of the United States.

 ([Pub.
 L. 93–618, title I, § 123][/us/pl/93/618/s123], Jan.
 3, 1975, [88 Stat.
 1989][/us/stat/88/1989]; [Pub.
 L. 100–418, title I][/us/pl/100/418], §§ 1104, 1401(b)(1)(A), Aug.
 23, 1988, [102 Stat.
 1132][/us/stat/102/1132], 1239; [Pub.
 L. 106–286, div.
 A, title I, § 104][/us/pl/106/286/s104], Oct.
 10, 2000, [114 Stat.
 891][/us/stat/114/891].)